TheCarriePeters/TheCarriePeters/README.md

 - 👀 I’m interested in Data Science, Analytics, Statistics, and Machine Learning
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on projects involving data or web design
-- 📫 Contact me at thecarriepeters.com or DM me on twitter
+- 📫 Find me @ thecarriepeters.com

 <!---
 carriepeters/carriepeters is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.